johnnysaldana/matchify/README.md

 ## Acknowledgements

-Advised by Dr. Tom Lippincott (Center for Language and Speech Processing, Johns Hopkins University).
+Advised by Professor Tom Lippincott (Center for Language and Speech Processing, Johns Hopkins University).